Jus soli: Background

 Jus soli, sometimes called lex soli, is the principle of citizenship acquired by the place of birth.
+French jurist Charles Demolombe invented the term around 1860.
 Children born to a parent in the diplomatic or consular service of another state are often not eligible for jus soli citizenship in a host State.

 Unconditional jus soli is mostly found in the Americas.
-Some countries outside the Americas with mixed systems extend jus soli citizenship on a limited basis to children who are not otherwise eligible for any national citizenship, such as children born to women who are unwed or from countries do not recognize maternal jus sanguinis citizenship.
+Some countries outside the Americas with mixed systems extend jus soli citizenship on a limited basis to children who are not otherwise eligible for any national citizenship, such as children born to women who are unwed or from countries that do not recognize maternal jus sanguinis citizenship.
 Others impose a residency requirement requiring parents to live in the country for a certain number of years before children born in the country become eligible for conditional jus soli citizenship.
 UNHCR gives ten reasons for why people become stateless including laws related to marriage, administrative practices, renunciation of citizenship and nationality laws that discriminate on the basis of gender.

+There is a trend in some countries toward restricting jus soli by requiring that at least one of the child's parents be a citizen, national or legal permanent resident of the state in question at time of the child's birth.